-The educational purpose was to provide my teenager pupils a language experience in the country where English is the live means of communications.
+The educational purpose was to provide my teenager pupils a full-immersion language experience in the country where English is the live means of communications.

 A “hands-on” activity-based programme was designed to help participants learn through arts, crafts, games, excursions and social, cultural events as a complement to their studies at school.

 English tuition were almost focused on the understanding of the daily experience and on the use of English for social relations and communications.

-It became immediately clear that their experience abroad had a much deeper impact than learning some more English or have fun during the summer holiday.
+It became immediately clear that their experience abroad had a much deeper impact than the original purposes of learning some more English or having fun during the summer holiday.

 There was the quality of “exploring” a new world, that I dare liken to Ulysses journey.

-Enthusiasm and determination to improve English were two delightful “side-effects” of our initial pilot project!
+Our students’ enthusiasm and determination to improve English were delightful “side-effects” of our initial pilot project!

-With their positive response the young learners showed the direction that AEL needed to develop, that is what I synthesised in the threefold motto:
+With their positive response the young learners showed the direction that AEL needed to develop, that I synthesised in the threefold motto:

 learning by doing,